 It doesn’t seem that many years ago that the Chancellor’s public speaking voice was questionable.
 People believed that it was shrill and lightweight, in comparison with the tones of others on the Tory party’s front bench.
 That was on the occasion of the Conservative Party conference in 2008 when Mr Osborne was judged too lightweight to give a conference speech on the economy!
+And his 2013 Chancellor speech was cough-filled.
 So how would he do with his budget speech 2015?

 What a difference a five year term as Chancellor makes.

 In the meantime he’s definitely made progress.
 That’s with his public speaking as well as the economy.
 His tone is much improved, his posture and stagecraft all brim with as much confidence as his new haircut and svelte waistline.

 His budget speech 2015, whilst not masterful, certainly ticked all the boxes.

 His classic introduction, a reference to the state of the economy five years ago, opened up a series of contrasts with the position today.

 Five years ago, our economy had suffered a collapse greater than almost any country.

 Today, I can confirm: in the last year we have grown faster than any other major advanced economy in the world.

 Five years ago, millions of people could not find work.

 Today, I can report: more people have jobs in Britain than ever before.